Image relevance check

 Return beef to the wok, pour sauce over, and toss everything together for 30 seconds until glazed.

-Move on when this stage matches the instruction: return beef to the wok, pour sauce over, and toss everything together for 30 seconds until glazed.
+Move on after this instruction is complete: return beef to the wok, pour sauce over, and toss everything together for 30 seconds until glazed.

 Doneness cues